See how my kitchen pantry was transformed after some much-needed organization!

 Here are a couple of side-by-side pictures so you can see just how much was done.

 The main shelves.

 Thanks so much for taking the tour with me!

-So many people have asked about the spice racks… how do they work, where did I get them, are the actually convenient?
-Here is a little video showing how easy they are to use.
+So many people have asked about the spice racks… how do they work, where did I get them, are actually convenient?

 I simply slide it out when I need a spice at the back.
 Because of the size and shape, you can see the label of every bottle in the rack when you organize it.